OmriNaor/Memory-Simulation/README.md

 - Loading a text page from a file representing the executable program.
 - Removing a page from memory when it's full.
 - Saving dirty pages into a swap file.
+- Init a new page for undirty heap_stack pages.

 ## Structure